KuduComp/CipherToolkit/README.md

 #### Description

 PHP class library with plenty of hand ciphers.
 Hand ciphers where used in pre computer days to exchange secret communications.
-They could as simple as replacing on character with another.
-Hand ciphers were still in use in World War II.
+They could be as simple as replacing one character with another.
+Hand ciphers were still in use in World War II and even in during the Cold War.
 Using this ciphers can still be fun.
 One of the reasons I wrote this library is just for fun and in some cases it comes in handy.
 As a fanatical geocacher I often have to solve mysterie caches that are encoded with some archaic hand cipher.

 #### Example
 ---